Countries offering remote work visas are a product of remote work becoming a long-term reality for many companies and workers.

-8. Mexico: One of the preferred destinations for digital nomads, Mexico offers a Temporary Resident Visa for those looking for a stay of over 180 days and less than four years.
-Applicants must provide proof of employment with a monthly income of at least $1,505 after taxes during the previous six months.
+11. Mexico: One of the preferred destinations for digital nomads, Mexico offers a Temporary Resident Visa for those looking for a stay of over 180 days and less than four years.
+Applicants must provide proof of employment with a monthly income of at least USD 1,505 after taxes during the previous six months.

-14. Jamaica: For those looking to work remotely from Jamaica, the country now offers a visa for digital nomads that is good for up to six months.
-Applicants from countries at high risk of Covid-19 must apply for a travel authorization.
+17. Jamaica: For those looking to work remotely from Jamaica, the country now offers a visa for digital nomads that is good for up to six months.

 Where does your company stand when your employees use a digital nomad visa?

 At this point, you are probably wondering what to do if one or several of your employees requests to relocate through a remote work visa.
 A good starting point is to put a mobility policy in place that sets out the circumstance where your company will permit an international move.
 This should include clarity around roles and responsibilities, and provide information on who will pay for moving expenses, what to do in an emergency, and who is responsible for whatever tax considerations your employee may have to undertake.

 As previously stated, digital nomad visas are meant for those employed by companies outside of the host country.
 Applicants will not be registered as employees in another country and are responsible for completing all the paperwork, figuring out the logistics of their move, and paying taxes, if applicable.

 Your company may offer to assist employees, but it is not under any obligations to do so.